INTERNSHIPS

 Special Projects: self-motivated interns with specific skills and experience may propose or take-on special projects at the homestead.
 Especially well-suited interns would have experience in one of the following areas: curriculum development, primary source research, marketing, ranching, hog raising, sheep grazing, blacksmithing, fire mitigation, or prairie restoration.
 Interns may also propose other special project areas for consideration.

-comfortable outdoors, in a rustic setting, and in all types of weather;
+comfortable outdoors, in a rustic setting, and in all types of weather

-able to connect with visitors of all ages and communicate well with the public;
+able to connect with visitors of all ages and communicate well with the public

-capable of lifting and carrying bins weighing 50 pounds up and down hills, and through uneven terrain;
+capable of lifting and carrying bins weighing 50 pounds up and down hills, and through uneven terrain

-enthusiastic about Montana history; ranching; agricultural history; and the Moon-Randolph Homestead.
+enthusiastic about Montana history; ranching; agricultural history; and the Moon-Randolph Homestead

-adhere to safety and risk management practices;
+able to adhere to safety and risk management practices

 Season dates and time-requirements